Drizin/CodegenCS/src/CodegenCS/NuGetReadMe.md

 ## Read-to-Use Input Models

-In the previous example we're using DatabaseSchema from [CodegenCS.DbSchema](https://github.com/Drizin/CodegenCS/tree/master/src/CodegenCS.DbSchema)) - basically this represents the database schema of a MSSQL database or a PostgreSQL database.
+In the previous example we are using DatabaseSchema from [CodegenCS.DbSchema](https://github.com/Drizin/CodegenCS/tree/master/src/CodegenCS.DbSchema) - basically this represents the database schema of a MSSQL database or a PostgreSQL database.
 This is one of the ready-to-use input models that you can use in your templates.

 ## Implicit Control of Indent Level